ByteBlogs/byteblogs/content/_index.md

 ---
-title: "Hola Amigos! 👋"
+title: "ByteBlogs"
 description: ""
-lead: "Your one-stop shop for everything tech, with an abundance of information and skill."
+lead: "-... -.-- - . -... .-.. --- --. ...<br/>Welcome to <b> ByteBlogs </b> <br/> Your one-stop shop for everything in DevOps, Databases, Cloud Computing, and System Architecture, with an abundance of information and skill.<br />"
 # date: 2023-09-07T16:33:54+02:00
 # lastmod: 2023-09-07T16:33:54+02:00
 draft: false